graphile/graphile.github.io/src/pages/graphile-build/getting-started.md

 ### Installation

-Graphile-Build uses your local version of `graphql` to avoid conflicts, so you need to install both:
+graphile-build uses your local version of `graphql` to avoid conflicts, so you need to install both:

 ```bash
 npm install --save graphile-build graphql